-Practical applications with exogenous shocks attached to the entire system motivated the introduction of common noise in the study of mean field problems.
-The common noise may refer to macroeconomic changes, sudden demand shifts, policy or regulatory actions, or environmental events in different contexts.
-We refer to \cite{carmona2018probabilistic2} for a more comprehensive introduction of recent developments on this topic.
-Despite its importance, common noise brings structural differences from classical settings.
-The main difficulty lies in replacing a deterministic measure flow $\mu_t=\cL(X_t)$ by a flow of {\it conditional} laws $\mu_t=\cL(X_t|\F^B_t)$, provided that the common noise is modeled by a Brownian motion $B$.
+Practical applications with exogenous shocks affecting the entire system have motivated the introduction of common noise in mean field problems.
+Depending on the context, common noise may represent macroeconomic changes, sudden demand shifts, policy or regulatory actions, or environmental events.
+We refer to \cite{carmona2018probabilistic2} for a comprehensive introduction to recent developments on this topic.
+Despite its importance, common noise creates structural differences from classical settings.
+The main difficulty lies in replacing a deterministic measure flow $\mu_t=\cL(X_t)$ by a flow of {\it conditional} laws $\mu_t=\cL(X_t|\F^B_t)$ when the common noise is modeled by a Brownian motion $B$.
 In a specific linear model, \cite{Ahuja2016WellposedMFGCommonNoise} establishes the existence of mean-field equilibrium under a monotonicity condition.
-In the analytical approach, which originates in \cite{LasryLions2007}, the mean-field games are studied either by a coupled system of an HJB equation and a Fokker-Planck equation or an infinite-dimensional master equation.
-In the case of common noise, these analytical objects become {\it stochastic} partial differential equations, demanding much more involved technical analysis than that required for studies without common noise. \cite{CardaliaguetDelarueLasryLions2019MasterEquation} establish the well-posedness of the stochastic master equation and \cite{CardaliaguetSouganidis2022FirstOrderMFGCommonNoise} provides similar results when the idiosyncratic noise is degenerate.
-The analytical approach usually builds upon some structural assumptions, such as monotonicity conditions, convexity of Hamiltonians, or constant volatility coefficients.
-A pioneering work in a more general setting is \cite{Lacker-common-noise}, where the authors use a probabilistic compactification approach to study a weakened concept of mean-field equilibrium to allow $\mu_t=\cL(X_t|\F^{B,\mu}_t)$.
-This weaker definition of equilibrium seems indispensable for resolving the topological issues of conditional laws, which is that the best response mapping composed with taking conditional laws, is not continuous under the naive topology of almost surely weak convergence.
-Later on, this concept of ``weak equilibrium" also motivated a similar notion of weak solution to McKean-Vlasov dynamics with common noise in \cite{HammersleySiskaSzpruch2021WeakMKVCommonNoise}.
+In the analytical approach, which originates in \cite{LasryLions2007}, mean-field games are studied either through a coupled system of an HJB equation and a Fokker-Planck equation or through an infinite-dimensional master equation.
+In the case of common noise, these analytical objects become {\it stochastic} partial differential equations, requiring much more involved technical analysis than in models without common noise. \cite{CardaliaguetDelarueLasryLions2019MasterEquation} establish the well-posedness of the stochastic master equation, and \cite{CardaliaguetSouganidis2022FirstOrderMFGCommonNoise} provides similar results when the idiosyncratic noise is degenerate.
+The analytical approach usually relies on structural assumptions, such as monotonicity conditions, convexity of Hamiltonians, or constant volatility coefficients.
+A pioneering work in a more general setting is \cite{Lacker-common-noise}, where the authors use a probabilistic compactification approach to study a weakened concept of mean-field equilibrium allowing $\mu_t=\cL(X_t|\F^{B,\mu}_t)$.
+This weaker definition of equilibrium seems indispensable for resolving the topological issues of conditional laws; namely, the best-response map composed with the conditional-law map is not continuous under the naive topology of almost sure weak convergence.
+Later, this concept of ``weak equilibrium" also motivated a similar notion of weak solution to McKean-Vlasov dynamics with common noise in \cite{HammersleySiskaSzpruch2021WeakMKVCommonNoise}.